 Q. How did this experience lead to the founding of Ignite Reading?

 In the fall of 2020, Sabrina reached out to me and said her administration told her she could teach anything online.
 She wasn’t certain what to do, and I immediately got to work helping her translate DI to a virtual format.
-I created the materials for Sabrina to IDI [Informal Decoding Inventory] students via Zoom, we grouped students into the protocols they needed, and she started teaching her kids to read via Zoom.
+I created the materials for Sabrina to IDI students via Zoom, we grouped students into the protocols they needed, and she started teaching her kids to read via Zoom.

 Three weeks later she had her first crop of progress monitoring data showing that it was working—she was teaching her kids to read virtually.
 I immediately emailed Kareem at the NAACP because I wanted to share that here again was proof of what’s possible when kids are given access to science-based instruction by a teacher implementing an evidence-based curriculum with fidelity.
-I said to Kareem, “There is a model here.
-What would it mean to have a national corps of highly trained reading tutors who teach kids to read?
-Not in small groups but one-on-one over Zoom.”

 The stars aligned, and one week later I met Ignite’s cofounder, Evan Marwell.
 Evan is the CEO of EducationSuperHighway, and he asked me if I thought kids could learn to read on Zoom.
 The timing of that question was uncanny.
 “YES,” I told him and then shared the work that was happening with Sabrina’s students and the progress they were making.